Gabriel-Sagan/Tune-Generator/README.md

-Tune Generator creates a melody and chordal accompaniment at random in a 32-bar form and can be used for live set performance.
+Tune Generator creates a melody and chordal accompaniment using chord progression algorithms in a 32-bar form and can be used for live set performance.

 ## Installation and Setup: